Saatvik1/Fishbit/README.md

 * Continued EDA on activities
 * Developed a technical outline plan for the project (sort of, needs to be fleshed out more)

+## 12/26/24
+* Finished EDA on activities
+* Started on Br, HRV, and tempSkin.